Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 - Step B: MailChimp automatically emails the PDF through to the submitted email.

-- Step C: Sequence of emails spread over several weeks are sent to the same email.
+- Step C: MailChimp then sends emails to the user over the next several weeks.
 Each email goes into more depth on each of the tips.

 SharpLaunch is an all-in-one marketing platform for commercial properties.